Guance Cloud

 ...

-For an introduction to the metrics, refer to the AutoMQ official documentation: Metrics | AutoMQ [5].
+For more information about metrics, refer to the AutoMQ official documentation: Metrics | AutoMQ [5].

 Install and Configure DataKit Collection Tool